Leicester Cathedral: History

 The tower and spire were restored both internally and externally in 2004–5.
-The main work was to clean and replace any weak stonework with replacement stone quarried from the Tyne Valley.
+The main work was to clean and replace any weak stonework.
 The cost was up to £600,000, with £200,000 being donated by the English Heritage, and the rest raised through public donations.

 The cathedral has close links with Leicester Grammar School which used to be located directly next to it.
 Morning assemblies would take place each week on different days depending on the school's year groups, and services were attended by its pupils.
 The relationship continues despite the school's move to Great Glen, about seven miles south of Leicester.

 In 2011, after extensive refurbishment, the cathedral's offices moved to the former site of Leicester Grammar School, and the building was renamed St Martin's House.
 The choir song school also relocated to the new building, and the new site also offers conference rooms and other facilities that can be hired out.
 The new building was officially opened by the Bishop of Leicester in 2011.

 In July 2014, the cathedral completed a redesign of its gardens, including installation of the 1980 statue of Richard III.
 Following a judicial review decision in favour of Leicester, plans were made to reinter Richard III's remains in Leicester Cathedral, including a new tomb and a wider reordering of the cathedral interior.
 Reinterment took place on 26 March 2015 in the presence of Sophie, Countess of Wessex (representing Queen Elizabeth II) and Prince Richard, Duke of Gloucester.

 On 13 April 2017, Queen Elizabeth II distributed Maundy money in the cathedral to 182 recipients.

-In 2022, archaeological excavations began, led by the University of Leicester team which discovered the remains of Richard III, of a burial ground going back to the late Saxon period on the site of the Old Song School as part of the Leicester Cathedral Revealed project to build a new heritage and educational centre.
+In 2022, archaeological excavations began, led by the University of Leicester team which discovered the remains of Richard III, of a burial ground going back to the late Anglo-Saxon period on the site of the Old Song School as part of the Leicester Cathedral Revealed project to build a new heritage and educational centre.

-In March 2023, a 1,800 year-old Roman era stone altar was discovered in the grounds of the Cathedral by the University of Leicester.
+In March 2023, a 1,800 year-old Roman era stone altar was discovered in the grounds of the cathedral by the University of Leicester.